Growing Beets: How To Get Big Beetroot Harvests

 Germination only occurs when the soil temperature is 50 degrees or higher.
 If you’ll be growing beets all winter, keep that in mind!

 Ideally, you will want to plant beets in a full-sun environment.
-They can grow in partial shade conditions as well, but full sun promotes healthy roots and greens.
+You can grow beets in partial shade conditions as well, but full sun promotes healthy roots and greens.

-I like to plant beets in raised bed gardens, but they can be grown directly in the ground.
+I like to plant beets in raised bed gardens, but you can grow beets directly in the ground.
 Amend your soil with compost if it’s a clay-type.
 Well-draining loamy or sandy soils work well.

 If you’re in a Mediterranean climate, you can grow beets through the winter months.
 Place them in a south-facing location where sunlight can reach them all day.

-When planting beets from seed, sow your seeds 1″ deep and 3-4″ apart if you don’t wish to thin them out.
+When planting beet seeds, sow your beet seeds 1″ deep and 3-4″ apart if you don’t wish to thin them out.
 If you don’t mind thinning out some as baby beet greens to eat later, you can sow them closer together.

 Thin plants to about 3-4″ apart when they’ve reached 2″ tall, or when they’ve developed their second pair of true leaves.